oroinc/documentation/user/back-office/products/product-attributes/index.rst

     - *Email* --- When this option is selected, the product attribute value is treated by marketing lists as email addresses.
     - *Phone* --- When this option is selected, the product attribute value is treated by marketing lists as a phone number."
    "**Show on Form**","In this field, select *Yes* if you wish to have the product attribute displayed and be editable on record and page edits."
-   "**Applicable Organization**","This check box determines whether you want the product attribute to be available throughout all organizations."
+   "**Applicable Organization**","This checkbox determines whether you want the product attribute to be available throughout all organizations."
    "**Available in Email Templates**", "Select *Yes* if you wish the product attribute to be available in email templates.
 To use the product attribute value in the email template:

     1. When creating an attribute, mark it as *Available in Email Templates*.